spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 MetalLB can use the **End-user Access** network to publish non-virtualized apps in the following ways:

-- As a network, on which to advertise IP addresses, as [Layer 2 advertisements](https://metallb.universe.tf/concepts/layer2/).
+- As a network on which to advertise IP addresses, as [Layer 2 advertisements](https://metallb.universe.tf/concepts/layer2/).

-- As a BGP network, where it can
+- As a BGP network where it can
   [advertise BGP addresses](https://access.redhat.com/webassets/avalon/d/OpenShift_Container_Platform-4.10-Networking-en-US/images/afe4598d665b24b7a193bfd5b4440d48/209_OpenShift_BGP_0122.png)
   to BGP routers.